heremaps/flexible-polyline/CONTRIBUTING.md

+# Contributing to the Flexible Polyline Project

-# Introduction
+## Introduction

 The team behind the [Flexible Polyline](https://github.com/heremaps/flexible-polyline) gratefully accepts contributions via [pull requests](https://help.github.com/articles/about-pull-requests/) filed against the [GitHub project](https://github.com/heremaps/flexible-polyline/pulls).

-# Signing each Commit
+## Signing each Commit

 As part of filing a pull request we ask you to sign off the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) in each commit.